Sex Addiction, Pornography, and Romantic Obsession Therapy

 You don’t have to keep struggling alone.

 These patterns are difficult to talk about.
 I understand that.
 Reaching out is the hardest step.
-I respond to all inquiries within one business day, and our first conversation is simply a chance to see if working together makes sense — no pressure, no judgment.
+I respond to all inquiries within one business day, and our first conversation is a chance to see if we think it would benefit you to work with me.

 This line does not accept texts.